-Many usual probability density functions (p.d.f.s) can be easily transformed into possibility functions by simply renormalising them, for instance the function \eqns{ \bar\calN(x; \mu, \sigma^2) = \exp\bigg( -\dfrac{1}{2\sigma^2} (x-\mu)^2 \bigg), \qquad x \in \bbR, } can be referred to as the normal/Gaussian possibility function with parameters $\mu \in \bbR$ and $\sigma > 0$.
-Since the condition that possibility functions have maximum one is easy to enforce, it is generally simple to introduce new possibility functions, e.g.\ as exponentiated loss functions \cite{Bissiri2016}.
-One can also deduce the possibility function describing a transformed uncertain variable via the following change of variable formula: if $\uvtheta$ is a deterministic uncertain variable on $\Theta$ described by $f_{\uvtheta}$ then, for any mapping $\zeta : \Theta \to \Psi$, the uncertain variable $\uvpsi = \zeta(\uvtheta)$ is also deterministic and can be described by the pushforward possibility function
+It is generally simple to introduce new possibility functions, e.g.\ as exponentiated loss functions as studied in \cite{Bissiri2016}, since the condition that possibility functions have maximum one is easy to enforce.
+One can also deduce the possibility function describing a transformed uncertain variable via the following change of variable formula: if $\uvtheta$ is a deterministic uncertain variable on $\Theta$ described by $f_{\uvtheta}$ then, for any mapping $\zeta : \Theta \to \Psi$, the uncertain variable $\uvpsi = \zeta(\uvtheta)$ is also deterministic and can be described by the possibility function $f_{\uvpsi}$ characterised by

-where we can ensure that the inverse image $\zeta^{-1}[\cdot]$ is non-empty by assuming that $\zeta$ is surjective, otherwise the appropriate convention is $\sup \emptyset = 0$.
-The symbol ``$\sharp$'' is used instead of ``$*$'' to emphasize the difference between the standard pushforward and this one.
-There is no Jacobian term in \eqref{eq:changeOfVariable} since possibility functions are not densities.
-Using \eqref{eq:changeOfVariable}, the normal possibility function can be shown to share some of its properties with its probabilistic counterpart, in particular, if $\bar\calN(\mu, \sigma^2)$ describes the deterministic uncertain variable $\uvtheta$ then $\bar\calN(a\mu, a^2\sigma^2)$ describes $a \uvtheta$ for any $a > 0$.
-Additionally, if $\bar\calN(\mu', \sigma'^2)$ describes the deterministic uncertain variable $\uvpsi$ that is independent of $\uvtheta$, then $\bar\calN(\mu + \mu', \sigma'^2 + \sigma'^2)$ describes $\uvtheta + \uvpsi$.
-These characteristics are fundamental and give the normal p.d.f., and hence the normal possibility function, a special role in the representation of random and deterministic phenomena.
-It is shown in \cite{Houssineau2019} that the normal possibility function also appears naturally in the central limit theorem for deterministic uncertain variables.